Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     if any problems are found.

   * `edit`:
-    Open all of Homebrew for editing in TextMate.
+    Open all of Homebrew for editing.

   * `edit` <formula>:
     Open <formula> in $EDITOR.